quangnguyen17/MD-md/PC/BUILDS.md

 # BUILDS

 - All of my PC builds.
-- AMD Builds only, no Intel.
+- Only AMD builds included, no Intel.
 - Used parts are being used in most of the builds, usually are pretty hard to find and can easily be found on sites like Craiglist, Facebook Marketplace, Offerup, Letgo.

 #### Build 1: